phoepsilonix/Manjaro-jp/artifacts/README.en.md

 ```

 3. When Japanese input is not possible in some apps
-If old settings remain and something has been set in gtk-im-module, there may be cases where you cannot input Japanese in some apps.
+If old settings remain and something has been set in `gtk-im-module`, there may be cases where you cannot input Japanese in some apps.
 ```
 gsettings get org.gnome.desktop.interface gtk-im-module
 ```
-If this command shows 'gtk-im-context-simple' or similar, remove the setting with the following command.
+If this command shows `gtk-im-context-simple` or similar, remove the setting with the following command.
 ```
 gsettings set org.gnome.desktop.interface gtk-im-module ''
 ```